smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Behavior Of Nulls/readme.md

 There are a few key differences differences between semi-joins and anti-joins:
 1. The `NOT IN` operator will return an empty set if the anti-join contains a NULL marker.
 The `NOT EXISTS` will return a dataset that contains a NULL marker if the anti-join contains a NULL marker.
 2. The `IN` and `EXIST` operators will return a dataset if the semi-join contains a NULL marker.
-3. The 'IN' and 'NOT IN' can take a list of arguments, or an SQL statement.
+3. The `IN` and `NOT IN` can take a list of arguments, or an SQL statement.
 The SQL statement can return a set of values, or it can be a correlated subquery.
-4. The 'EXISTS' and 'NOT EXITS' must be a correlated subquery.
+4. The `EXISTS` and `NOT EXITS` must be a correlated subquery.

-:small_red_triangle:      If you are performing an anti-join to a NULLable column, consider using the `NOT EXISTS` operator over the `NOT` operator.
+:small_red_triangle:&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;If you are performing an anti-join to a NULLable column, consider using the `NOT EXISTS` operator over the `NOT` operator.

 --------------------------------------------------------
 **NOT IN**